fluffy-critter/bandcrash/README.md

 It is also fine (and, in fact, preferable) to share a `ThreadPoolExecutor` across multiple concurrent batches.

-Consult `bandcrash/cli.py` and `bandcrash/gui.py` for more thorough usage examples.

-## Building an album
+## Album format

-Make a directory with all of your source audio files and artwork and so on.
-Create a JSON file named `album.json` (which can be overridden) that looks something like this:
+For the CLI and GUI, album information is stored in a JSON file (normally named `album.json`) that looks something like this:

 ```json
 {